u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/translations.rst

 Translations
 ============

-With Odoo, you can translate your website into different languages.
+With Thrive Bureau ERP, you can translate your website into different languages.

 In this chapter, you will learn how to: